robinraju/release-downloader/README.md

     # Expected format {owner}/{repo}
     repository: ""

-    # A flag to choose between latest release and previous releases
+    # A flag to set the download target as latest release
-    # The default value is 'true'
+    # The default value is 'false'
     latest: true

     # The github tag. e.g: v1.0.1